 I’m so excited to announce that a couple of former Zaycon Fresh customers (and friends of mine) started a new “Community Bulk Meat Buying Co-op”, called The Savory Butcher!

-The Savory Butcher company started a few months ago with deliveries in Utah, Idaho, Washington State and Oregon.
+The Savory Butcher company started about a year ago with deliveries in Utah, Idaho, Washington State and Oregon.
 December they did deliveries in Washington & Oregon for the 3rd time.
-They are doing a pilot program with these states initially before they expand to more states.
+They are now stretching to even more states!

 How Does It Work?

 The way the Savory Butcher company works is that it is like a co-op.
 It is the power of group buying in bulk.
 Basically, a large group of people in one area come together as a community & each claim part of the bulk order, so the prices drop to that which a grocery store or warehouse store would purchase the product for.
 They purchase the meat in large boxes (like the 40 lb boxes of chicken).

 Instead of repackaging the meat into their own packages & then increasing the price, you are bypassing the grocery stores by buying the meat in bulk as it comes from the farm on delivery trucks.
 You will meet the delivery truck at a predetermined location & drive up to pick up your meat in a bulk box (such as 40 lbs for the chicken).
 You can then repackage it in sizes that work for your family.